Yoav666s/dnd-wiki/collections/_lore/nornfeld/durn/thortmere.md

 index:
   - thortmere
 permalink: /lore/durn/thortmere/
-excerpt: "Thortmere is a small country in the north of Durn, mostly inhabited by humans, half-elves, and half-orcs."
+excerpt: "Thortmere is a cold country in the north of Durn, mostly inhabited by humans, halflings, dwarves, and half-orcs."
 # header:
-#   overlay_image: /assets/images/lore/glenfast/header.png
+#   overlay_image: /assets/images/lore/thortmere/header.png
-#   teaser: /assets/images/lore/glenfast/header.jpg
+#   teaser: /assets/images/lore/thortmere/header.jpg
 ---
 Thortmere is a cold country in the north of [[Durn]], mostly inhabited by humans, halflings, dwarves, and half-orcs.
-Its capital is Corodill.
+It sees a lot of rain, even in the summer, and a lot of snow in the winter.
+Its ruler, Krad Genevis the II, is a ruthless king known as Krad the Cruel.
+He lives in Sun Rock Castle in Corodill, the capital of Thortmere.

 - Harkstone
 - Thoroughmill